 A tummy tuck can work wonders for your looks and self-confidence, but it won’t give you a perfect body.
 Before opting for this procedure, it’s important to make sure your expectations are realistic.

 During your first consultation, Dr. Carp will assess your health, determine the severity of your abdominal fat deposits, and carefully evaluate your skin tone.
 Make sure you let him know if you smoke or take any medications, vitamins, herbs or other drugs.
 Dr. Carp will also review your medical history, which is an essential part of ensuring your safety and candidacy.

 Dr. Carp customizes every tummy tuck to fit the unique needs of each of his Akron plastic surgery patients.
+Using the latest techniques, Dr. Carp performs most tummy tucks without drains.
+This allows for a more comfortable recovery without the inconvenience of surgical drains.
 For instance, if you struggle with loose tissue and extra fat below your navel, a less complicated procedure known as partial abdominoplasty, or a “mini tummy tuck,” may be performed.
 For patients seeking larger-scale contouring, partial or complete abdominoplasty alongside liposuction, or liposuction by itself, may provide optimal results.

 During your consultation, Dr. Carp will go over the type of anesthesia to be used, what kind of facility the procedure will be done in. and how much it will cost.
 Because abdominoplasty is an elective cosmetic procedure, health insurance will not cover it in the majority of cases.
 However, you should refer to your policy to make sure.